Capgemini/microsoft-team-labs/codelabs/git-basics.md

 ## Create a new repository

+When a project is created in Azure DevOps, there is a default repository.
+In some cases, you may find needs for a new repository, you can simply do so via the web portal.

 ### Create a repo using the web portal

 Navigate to the Repos page in your project.